 AH: Right, makes sense.

 BG: But still, it was very extravagant to rent something that big.
 ‘Cause you could also rent an eight-seater and get the band somewhere without having to get a 7, it was a 767.
-Um, but it was huge!
+It was huge!

 AH: Yeah.
-And there’s like a bed in the back and stuff, right?
+And there’s like a bed in the back, right?

 BG: Two bedrooms in the back.